Azure Databricks supports sparklyr in notebooks and jobs.

 spark_connect() are needed, nor is calling

-spark_install() needed because Spark is already installed on a Databricks cluster.
+spark_install() needed because Spark is already installed on an Azure Databricks cluster.

 # create a sparklyr connection sc <- spark_connect(method = "databricks")